d11wtq/oedipus/README.md

     bundle exec rake spec:unit

-If you have made changes to the C extension, those changes will be compiled and installed before the specs are run.
+If you have made changes to the C extension, those changes will be compiled and installed (to the lib/ directory) before the specs are run.

 You may also compile the C extension and run the specs separately, if you prefer: